EllaBrands/stanDev/Developer-Process.md

 The Stan repository has two permanent branches:

-* `master`:  our most recent, production-ready release.
-Only production-ready releases are every pushed to this branch
+* **`master`:**  our most recent, production-ready release.
+Only production-ready releases should be pushed to this branch.
+Each point on this branch will be tagged with the most recent version number.

-* `develop`:  the current working branch for development integration.
-We require this branch to pass all unit tests (`test-unit`, `test-distribution` and `test-models') so that all development work can branch from it.
+* **`develop`:**  the current working branch for development integration.
+We require this branch to pass all unit tests so that all developer branches may branch from it.

 To enforce the functional state of the `develop` branch, all pushes to it will be mediated by pull request.
+The unit tests required to pass in order to merge into the `develop` branch are `test-unit`, `test-distribution` and `test-models`.

-**Note:** We are working on an honor system.
+**Honor System:** We are working on an honor system.
 The active developers with push permission on the Stan repository will still have the ability to push to the `develop` and `master` branches.
 Developers should take the git configuration steps outlined below to prevent unintentional pushes.

 ### Non-Permanent Branches

-(quick description.
-Instructions further below.)

-We will have 3 types of non-permanent branches:
+There are three types of non-permanent branches:

-    feature
-    hotfix
-    release

-Feature branches are the most common.
-Any type of new feature, fixing of bugs in a feature that hasn't been released, or pretty much any new development will go in a feature branch.
-These branch from "develop" and are named "feature/<some-descriptive-name>".
-After development is complete on the feature, submit a pull request back to "develop".
+* **`feature`:**  Any type of new feature, fixing of bugs in a feature that hasn't been released, or pretty much any new development will go in a feature branch.
+These branch from `develop` and are named `feature/<some-descriptive-name>`.
+After development is complete on a feature, submit a pull request back to `develop`.

-Hotfix branches are fixes to bugs in the current release.
-There should be an issue created for the bug in our issue tracker prior to branching.
-These branch from "master".
-These are named "hotfix/<next patch version number>".
-ONce the patch is complete, this will be merged into both "master" and "develop".
+* **`hotfix`** Fixes to bugs in the current release go in a hotfix branch.
+There should be an issue created for the bug in Stan's GitHub issue tracker prior to branching.
+Hotfix branches branch from `master` and are named `hotfix/<next patch version number>`.
+Once the patch is complete, submit a pull request back to `master` and the fix will be merged into both `master` and `develop` branches.

-Release branches are branches for new releases.
-These branch from "develop" and are eventually merged into "master".
+* **`release`**  New releases.
+These branch from `develop` and are eventually merged into `master`.
 Most developers won't need to worry about this step.

-How to Contribute with a Clone of the Repository
+### How to Contribute with a Clone of the Repository

 (Most of us have been using the repository this way.
 Using this method, we can share feature branches with ease for collaboration.)